-This actually took place "officially" in May 14, 1948 when Israel was recognized as a sovereign nation.
+This actually took place "officially" on May 14, 1948 when Israel was recognized as a sovereign nation.

-In the late 1800s, the famous American author, Mark Twain (who was not a Christian) visited the land where Israel now is and said that it was almost entirely barren like a desert.
+In the late 1800s, the famous American writer, Mark Twain (who was not a Christian) visited the land where Israel now is and said that it was almost entirely barren like a desert.

 How could that be, when much of the land was desert?